Differences Between Debt and Equity Financing

 - Equity financing gives you more cash in hand for expanding your business.

-- In case business fails the money need not be repaid.
+- In case the business fails, the money need not be repaid.

 - You can end up paying more returns than you might pay for a bank loan.

-- It is important to take the consent or consult your investors before taking a big or a routine decision and you may not agree with the decision given.
+- It is important to take the consent or consult your investors before making a big or a routine decision, and you may not agree with the decision given.